FAIR-Chem/fairchem/_sources/autoapi/ocpneb/core/autoframe/index.rst

    :rtype: (ase.Atoms)

-.. py:function:: unwrap_atoms(initial: ase.Atoms, final: ase.Atoms, reaction: fairchem.applications.CatTSunami.ocpneb.core.Reaction, map_idx: int)
+.. py:function:: unwrap_atoms(initial: ase.Atoms, final: ase.Atoms, reaction: ocpneb.core.Reaction, map_idx: int)

    Make corrections to the final frame so it is no longer wrapped around the cell, if it has jumpped over the pbc.
 Ensure that for each adsorbate moity, absolute bond distances